You must be wondering, what natural hair is all about?

 HAIR CARE 101 FOR NEW NATURALISTAS

 This is used to cleanse the scalp and to remove excess build-up and dirt from the hair.
 It is an essential hair product but ensure you go for shampoo without sulphate as one of the ingredients because sulphate strips the hair of its natural oil thereby making the hair prone to dryness and breakage.
-I will recommend V05 because of its vitamin contents.
+I will recommend Argan oil Shampoo because of its nourishing contents.
 I wrote more about shampoos for natural hair here.

 Why do you need this?
 Conditioner is very important to the hair because it softens the hair and makes it more manageable.
 Good conditioner alters the texture of the natural hair in a good especially when you deep condition your hair.
 There are different kinds of conditioner like rinse out conditioner, leave-in conditioner and deep conditioner.

 ● Rinse out conditioner is the normal conditioner used while washing the hair, It must be rinsed out with water after some minutes.
-Example is V05 conditioner.
+Example is Tresemme conditioner

 ● Leave-in conditioner.
-This conditioner helps to give the hair a long lasting conditioning, gives moisture to the hair and makes the hair frizz-free.
+This conditioner helps to give the hair a long-lasting conditioning, gives moisture to the hair and makes the hair frizz-free.
 Always choose leave in conditioners without sulphate as an ingredient because sulphate is capable of stripping your hair of its essential oils.
-I will recommend African Naturalistas leave-in conditioner .
+I will recommend keracare leave in conditioner

 3. SHEA BUTTER